Shashank-3002/Verilog-Essentials/README.md

 ## 📚 Learning Outcomes

-- Strong grasp of gate, dataflow, and behavioral modeling
+- Strong grasp of gate, dataflow, and behavioural modelling
 - Hands-on experience simulating RTL designs
 - Familiarity with digital circuit testing and waveform analysis
 - Confidence to pursue FPGA and SoC projects